-New debt has levelled off, while GDP grows
+New debt as % of GDP slows, as GDP grows

 Nonfinancial Corporate Business Debt is the amount of debt held by all private and public, non-financial companies.
 Nonfinancial Corporate Business Debt as a % of GDP is the percentage of nonfinancial corporate debt to the total gross domestic product.
 Nonfinancial debt is complied by the St. Louis Federal Reserve Bank and U.S. GDP (gross domestic product) is reported by the Bureau of Economic Analysis (BEA) and reflects the value of goods and services produced by the U.S. economy.